qatrackplus/qatrackplus/docs/admin/service_log/linkers.rst

 to list who is involved in the Service Event.
 This is accomplished via `Group Linkers`.

-For example, if therapists perform morning QA in your clinic and runs into an issue where a Service Event is initiated, you may want to create Group linkers for `Therapist who reported issue` and `Physicist reported to`.
+For example, if therapists perform morning QC in your clinic and runs into an issue where a Service Event is initiated, you may want to create Group linkers for `Therapist who reported issue` and `Physicist reported to`.
 Then when initiating a Service Event the user would be presented with dropdowns to choose